 Help!
 My cheese leaked out when I baked these!

 Yes, sometimes that happens.
 Try to secure the seams really well and use a little water if needed to knead the seams together to secure tightly.
 And know that it’s not really that big of a deal if the cheese does seep out a little—the kids won’t mind eating it that way either!
+Poking the top of each pocket with a fork can help release some steam and reduce the likelihood of this happening.

 If you’re using Homemade Pizza Dough, make it at least an hour before you plan to assemble the pockets.
 If using store-bought, let it sit at room temperature for at least 30 minutes so it’s not super cold when you try to form the pockets.